strimzi/strimzi.github.io/_posts/2019-05-21-accessing-kafka-part-5.md

 ```

 Once you have the TLS certificate, you can use the bootstrap host you specified in the Kafka custom resource and connect to the Kafka cluster.
-Since Ingress is using TLS passthrough, you always have to connect on port `443`.
+Since Ingress uses TLS passthrough, you always have to connect on port `443`.
 The following example uses the `kafka-console-producer.sh` utility which is part of Apache Kafka:

 ```